 The Ethics Committee works to ensure that the Association’s Ethics Policy is current and abided by the membership.
 The committee may recommend grievance actions and policy changes to the Board as it deems necessary.
 Matters concerning ethics questions or actions by the membership will be addressed by the committee.
 Other matters may come to the committee first and will be forwarded to the PRSM Board for consideration and approval.

-The International Committee’s purpose is to identify and develop programs to assist members who are expanding into international markets.
-It will also assist members with solutions enabling them network and to identify quality vendors working internationally to support the retail brand.
+The Global Committee’s purpose is to identify and develop programs to assist members who are doing business in international markets.
+It will also assist members with solutions enabling them to network and identify quality local and international suppliers to support the retail brand.

-The Membership Committee’s purpose is to oversee the Association’s net membership growth by recommending strategies, events and action plans to increase PRSM membership.
-The ultimate goals are to attract new retail and vendor members, and to retain existing members.
-The committee also focuses on member engagement and promoting a strong PRSM Community by collaborating with the Networking Task Force.
+The Membership Committee’s purpose is to assist in achieving the Association’s net membership growth.
+It assists by recruiting new members and recommending strategies and tactics to increase membership.
+The committee also focuses on member engagement and promoting a strong PRSM Community by collaborating with the PRSM Networking Committee.

 The Professional Development Committee is the member education committee and is charged with ensuring the Association’s professional development program meets the diverse educational needs of its members through all stages of their careers (entry to leadership).
 The PDC ensures the program is strategically focused on both current and forward-looking technical and non-technical content, making appropriate use of instructional technologies to assure timeliness of, and broad access to, relevant and engaging programming.